SCHOOLS BY STATE

 This is usually where the initial interest in forensic psychology begins to form.
 It is here that individuals start taking classes on psychology, law and criminal justice.
 As they take these classes, students start to make a decision on which field they think will suit them the best.
-Some choose to go into law enforcement, work as a corrections officer, or a lawyer.
+Some choose to go into …become a forensic psychologist… to combine your affinity for psychology and criminal justice”law enforcement, work as a corrections officer, or a lawyer.
 Others choose to use their psychology and become a therapist, perhaps even working with patients who are in the criminal justice system.
 The individual who feels passionate about both of these fields become interested in the forensic psychology area.
 At the undergraduate level, there are options to specialize in forensic psychology.
 However, some students may decide to major in psychology or law initially.

 During the forensic psychology graduate program, individuals can start looking into the field more closely.
 All will need to get their degree in psychology, but some will be able to go through specialized programs that combine the forensic aspects of this specialty.
 Even if a forensic psychology program is not readily available, individuals can choose to specialize in the field.
 They do this by taking additional classes and sometimes go so far as to earn their law degree, in combination with a psychology doctorate degree.
 The type of graduate program an individual chooses to go through will depend on if they want to work in the field, which is called applied forensic psychology, or if they want to do research, which is called academic forensic psychology.

 Getting experience in the area of your specialty is the key to getting long term employment.
 Individuals who want to specialize in criminal profiling, for example, must spend several years in the law enforcement arena before they can fully understand all aspects of that type of job.
 Some forensic psychologists who specialize in criminal profiling have worked previously as law enforcement professionals for decades before becoming a psychologist and moving into the specialization of criminal profiling.